mpfoley73/blogdown-website/content/post/2021-07-27-how-i-created-this-website/index.md

 ## What You'll Need

 You won't need much.
-I read Yihui Xie's [blogdown: Creating Websites with R Markdown](https://bookdown.org/yihui/blogdown/) and followed along to create this site and publish it to the Netify web hosting service.
+I read Yihui Xie's [blogdown: Creating Websites with R Markdown](https://bookdown.org/yihui/blogdown/) and followed along to create this site and publish it to the Netlify web hosting service.
 The book is not long; you can reasonably expect to do the same in about four hours.
 What might set you back is the occasional false start and misunderstanding.
 This post should help you avoid some of that.

 You will need a [GitHub](https://github.com/) account.
 I don't cover that here, so if you don't have any experience with GitHub, take a step back and get your (free) account and learn how to use it.